Funded

 The importance of maintaining a strong relationship with your lender can’t be overstated.

-2 - Higher Loan Amounts - A proven track record builds confidence that you are a professional, making lenders more comfortable giving you larger amounts of capital.
+- Higher Loan Amounts: A proven track record instills confidence that you are a capable professional, making lenders more comfortable providing larger sums of capital.

-Using a direct bridge lender can save you a substantial amount in fees and make the process more streamlined, as you are dealing directly with the decision maker and source of funding.
+Using a direct hard money lender can save you a significant amount in fees and streamline the lending process, since you will be working directly with the person approving the funds.

 Improve Credit

-While your credit score is a secondary metric used by lenders and may not prevent you from getting funded, it could result in a higher interest rate, making borrowing more expensive.
+While your credit score is a secondary factor for most hard money lenders and typically won’t prevent you from securing funding, a lower score can lead to higher interest rates, making borrowing more expensive.

 5 Fatal Errors to Avoid When Applying for a Bridge Loan